brevzin/cpp_proposals/118x_spaceship/mothership.md

 <p><i>Effects</i>: Compares two values and produces a result of the strongest applicable comparison category type:
 <ul>
 <li> Returns a <=> b if that expression is well-formed.
-<li> Otherwise, if the expressions a == b and a < b are each well-formed and convertible to bool, returns strong_­ordering​::​equal when a == b is true, otherwise returns strong_­ordering​::​less when a < b is true, and otherwise returns strong_­ordering​::​greater.
+<li> Otherwise, if the expressions a == b and a < b are each well-formed and convertible to bool, returns strong_ordering​::​equal when a == b is true, otherwise returns strong_ordering​::​less when a < b is true, and otherwise returns strong_ordering​::​greater.
-<li> Otherwise, if the expression a == b is well-formed and convertible to bool, returns strong_­equality​::​equal when a == b is true, and otherwise returns strong_­equality​::​nonequal.
+<li> Otherwise, if the expression a == b is well-formed and convertible to bool, returns strong_equality​::​equal when a == b is true, and otherwise returns strong_equality​::​nonequal.
 <li>Otherwise, the function is defined as deleted.
 </ul></del></blockquote>